project-13/algoTri/README.md

 Multiprocessing :
 BitSort4_2

-Multiprocessing + usage of other sorting algorithm (BitSort4_2, IntroSort, HeapSort, BitSort) depending on the size of the collection :
+Multiprocessing + usage of other sorting algorithms (BitSort4_2, IntroSort, HeapSort, BitSort) depending on the size of the collection :
 BitSort4_2_2_1

 Example of a comparaison with quicksort :